 Steps in Making the Transaction when Buying a House with Cash

 Of course, there comes a point when you make an offer.
 Just be aware that with cash in hand you’re considered a serious buyer, and you’ll have a lot more bargaining power.
 The deal doesn’t depend on a third-party loan, and your offer will be perceived as a sure thing.
 So don’t hesitate to flex your cash muscles a little when making an offer.

 After an offer has been made and accepted, it’s fairly standard practice to have an appraisal (which many cash buyers make a condition of the sale) and an inspection done.
 With a cash deal, an appraisal will provide some peace of mind because you’ll know that you’re not paying more than the property’s worth.
 And an inspection will let you know the condition of the house, whether it needs any repairs.
 If it does, you’ll probably want to renegotiate the deal at that point.

 Here’ where the rubber really hits the road.
 After the appraisal and inspection and when all parties are in agreement, it’s time to sign the paperwork.
 Because you are a cash buyer, you’ll have a lot more flexibility than you would if a lender was involved.
 You can set the closing date for a time when it best suits you, generally much sooner than with an agent and lender in the process.
 Then all you have to do is show up in front of a notary with pen and cashier’s check in hand.

-Are you interested in buying a house in North Carolina & New Jersey for cash?
+Are you interested in buying a house in The USA for cash?
 If you are, we can help you out.
 We would be glad to discuss this viable house purchasing option with you.